ARCHER2-HPC/archer2-docs/user-guide/connecting.rst

 Connecting to ARCHER2
 =====================

-Initial draft of some text
+Initial draft of some text.
+Added some more now.